ben-purcell/SSLTerminate/README.md

 ## Where are certificates/data stored?

 There are currently 2 supported options.
-File Storage and Postgres.
-You can also add whitelisted hosts to postgres.
+File Storage and PostgreSQL.
+You can also add whitelisted hosts to PostgreSQL.

 ### File storage